jcf/ansible-dotfiles/README.md

 # License

-Unless otherwise stated, everything in there is covered by the MIT license.
+Unless otherwise stated, everything is covered by the MIT license.

 ## Plugin List